harcokuppens/clean-classic-helloworld/README.md

-./cpm.bash                 # wrapper around cpm which uses cpm from ./clean if present ./env.bash                 # do 'source env.bash' to use ./clean in your current bash shell ./cleanup.bash             # cleans up the project build ./cleanup.bash all         # cleans up the project build, and the Clean installation in the `clean/` folder ./install-clean.bash       # (re)installs the Clean installation in the `clean/` folder
+./cpm.bash                 # wrapper around cpm which uses cpm from ./clean if present ./env.bash                 # do 'source env.bash' to use ./clean in your current bash shell ./cleanup.bash             # cleans up the project build ./cleanup.bash --all       # cleans up the project build, and the Clean installation in the `clean/` folder ./install-clean.bash       # (re)installs the Clean installation in the `clean/` folder
 ```